Compare two cars

 Verdict

 Citroen appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the British car offers slightly better overall protection and takes the lead.
-It all continues in the same direction, with Mini being considerably quicker, thus putting more smile on driver's face.
+It all continues in the same direction, with Mini outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
-At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
+No mistake, whatever you decide here, but I'd still go for the Mini.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.